sidney-eliot/3d-artists-handbook/content/posing-and-animating.md

 - Add Leaf Bones: Disable.
 Adds a bone to the end of every bone chain
 - NLA Strips: Disable
 - All Actions: Disable if all animations are in one action.
 Enable if every animation has a separate action
 - Simplify: Set to 0.10.
-Makes exporting take a bit longer but avoid issues especially in the face area
+Makes exporting take a bit longer but avoid issues, especially in the face area

 # 🚧Sort in

 ### Rotation modes
 XYZ Euler: The first axis has the highest priority and the last the lowest priority.

-Quaternion (WXYZ): Fixes rotation problems but has the drawback that it can't rotate more than 180° because of looking for the fastest path.
+Quaternion (WXYZ): Fixes rotation problems, but has the drawback that it can't rotate more than 180° because of looking for the fastest path.
 But this can be fixed by separating it into multiple keyframes that don't rotate more than 180°.

 Specific rotations can also be achieved with parenting the object to a empty and making both the parent and child rotate differently for both rotations to be mixed.